eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 </html>
 ```

+Before we can successfully attempt to load the plugin, we need to complete at l
 #### Wire in plugin routes, one at a time.

 This will be a cycle of enabling one route at a time, and resolving issues with it.